How to keep ferret cage from smelling?

 Spay or neuter your ferret at 4 months of age

-When your ferret reaches his maturity then it’s hormones will do in the heat process and can result in odour in both male and female ferrets.
+When your ferret reaches its maturity then its hormones will do in the heat process and can result in odor in both male and female ferrets.
 So spaying and neutering ferret can reduce potential marking and make them healthier overall.
-A male ferret can increase adrenal gland disease if not spayed and the female ferret can develop anaemia if heat cycles are ignored.
+A male ferret can increase adrenal gland disease if not spayed and the female ferret can develop anemia if heat cycles are ignored.